 No, with the extension of the covered period to up to 24 weeks, and additional changes to the forgiveness rules, you do not need to apply within 60 days of funding.

-A borrower may select anyone as the authorized representative to complete the forgiveness application.
+You may select anyone as the authorized representative to complete the forgiveness application.
 Once designated, the representative will receive all communications regarding the application going forward.
 You may contact your banker to make this update.
 Please note that an individual’s signature as an “Authorized Representative” is a representation to us and the U.S. government that the signer is authorized to make the certifications contained in the application.

 No, you can only submit one forgiveness application.
 Our portal allows you to save your progress; however, a full application, including required documentation, must be completed and submitted through our digital portal before it can be reviewed.
 You’re encouraged to apply as soon as you have collected the required documentation.